MileHacker Logo

 Ankara does not have a widespread public bicycle sharing program.
 Certain private shops may have bicycle rentals.

-• Motorcycle and scooter rentals are less common and rather than widely advertised for tourists.
+• Motorcycle and scooter rentals are less common and not widely advertised for tourists.

 No-Go Areas for Pedestrians and Cyclists